wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

+## July 25th, restarting to post meeting notes:
+Sebastian presented an updated analysis plan ([docdb-39496](https://nova-docdb.fnal.gov/cgi-bin/private/ShowDocument?docid=39496)), "we aim to study NNSRC evidence on the NODvA ND.
+We do acknowledge the importance of prior building blocks before we can get there, those being the CC Inclusive, the CC0Pi and a CC0Pi+NProtons.
+The CC Inclusive and the CC0Pi are already ongoing and we'd be happy to collaborate with them, although mostly for our learning.
+Our main contribution to the group would come from the study of CC0Pi+NProtons, plus analyzing the compatibility of events in this sample with neutrino interactions on NNSRC pairs".
+Got generally positive feedback from the group, also cooments about the plan being detailed and ambitious.

+Currently working on studying the [MuonID optimization code from CCInc](https://cdcvs.fnal.gov/redmine/projects/novaart/repository/show/trunk/NDAna/numucc_inc/Analysis/MuonIDOptimization).
+Shih-Kai helped by giving us a very detailed description of the analysis philosophy and some components, see [notes here]

 ## Meeting with Matt and Sebastian, May 15th, 2019
 Notes fromt the scrum meeting:
 - Fiducial and Containment also depend on the analysis!
 We can work on them...
 But shouldn't be that different from numuccinc, as our's is a subset...